daroczig/CEU-DV4/README.md

     ![](https://raw.githubusercontent.com/daroczig/CEU-R-prod/2018-2019/images/shiny-server.png)

-5a. 💪 Always keep logs -- set this in the Shiny Server config & restart service as per https://docs.rstudio.com/shiny-server/#logging-and-analytics:
+5. 💪 Always keep logs -- set this in the Shiny Server config & restart service as per https://docs.rstudio.com/shiny-server/#logging-and-analytics:

         preserve_logs true;

-5b. 💪 Redirect all logs to the same file by injecting an environment variable in `/etc/systemd/system/shiny-server.service` by adding this line below the other `Environment=` line:
+    Optionally, redirect all logs to the same file by injecting an environment variable in `/etc/systemd/system/shiny-server.service` by adding this line below the other `Environment=` line:

         Environment="SHINY_LOG_STDERR=1"